Crystalline color superconductors: The two-flavor inhomogeneous phases

 \subsection{Gapless 2SC phase of QCD}

-The gapless 2SC phase (g2SC in the following) of QCD was proposed in \textcite{Shovkovy:2003uu} (see also \textcite{Huang:2003xd}) as a color superconducting phase which may sustain large Fermi surface mismatches.
+The gapless 2SC phase (g2SC in the following) of QCD was proposed by \textcite{Shovkovy:2003uu} (see also \textcite{Huang:2003xd}) as a CSC phase which may sustain large Fermi surface mismatches.
 However, it was soon realized by the same authors that this phase is chromomagnetic unstable \cite{Huang:2004am,Huang:2004bg}, meaning that the masses of some gauge fields become imaginary.
-In the following we briefly discuss the properties of the g2SC phase at vanishing temperature, and then we deal with the problem of chromomagnetic instability.
+In the following we briefly discuss the properties of the g2SC phase at vanishing temperature, and then we deal with the problem of the chromomagnetic instability.

-We consider neutral two-flavor quark matter at finite chemical potential.
-The system is described by the following Lagrangian density:
+We consider neutral two-flavor quark matter at finite chemical potential described by the following Lagrangian density:

 where $\psi\equiv\psi^\alpha_{ i}$, $i=1,2$ $\alpha =1, 2, 3$ corresponds to a quark spinor of flavor $i$ and color $\alpha$.
 The current quark mass is denoted by $m$ (we take the isospin symmetric limit $m_u = m_d = m$), and ${\cal L}_{int}$ is an interaction Lagrangian that will be specified later.